mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 echo "$IP_OF_MENDER_SERVER_FROM_DEVICE docker.mender.io mender-artifact-storage.s3.docker.mender.io" | sudo tee -a /mnt/rootfs[12]/etc/hosts
 ```

+You should see output similar to the following:

+> 192.168.10.1 docker.mender.io mender-artifact-storage.s3.docker.mender.io

 We also need to modify `ServerURL` in the rootfs partitions at `/etc/mender/mender.conf`
 to `https://docker.mender.io:8080`.
 This can be achieved by manually editing or running
 the command below: